petenorth/camel-aggregator/README.md

 	aggregator.outputpath=<PATH TO WHERE YOU WANT THE UK MESSAGES TO GO>
         country.code=UK

 save and exit.

-Then
+Open the fabric editor for the PID properties 'aggregatorapp' for the aggregator-app-child2 profile

 	karaf@root> fabric:profile-edit --pid aggregatorapp aggregator-app-child2

-This will open the fabric editor for the PID properties 'aggregatorapp' for the aggregator-app-child1 profile , edit it so that it has the following contents:
+edit it so that it has the following contents:

 	brokerurl=tcp://localhost:61616
 	#brokerurl=failover://tcp://amq-node2:61616,tcp://amq-node1:61616